-The Office of Admissions is primarily responsible for the supervision and management of undergraduate and graduate recruitment and undergraduate admission procedures.
+The Office of Admissions is primarily responsible for the supervision and management of undergraduate recruitment and admission procedures.
 The office consists of four basic functions: counseling, recruitment, data entry and telecounseling.
 In cooperation with other campus departments, this office provides enrollment services for new traditional, nontraditional, and readmit students.
 A separate Graduate Admissions Office oversees admission procedures for graduate students.
-The dean of enrollment services and director of admissions oversees all admission operations.
+The dean of enrollment services and director of admissions oversees all admission operations for the university.